stuvie/devops/README.md

 # Devops

-Automated configuration of servers running Raspbian OS
+Automated configuration of systems running MacOS or Raspbian Linux

 # Prerequisites

+* Apple system with the latest MacOS installed
 * Raspberry Pi 2 or 3 with [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) installed

-## Configure your server
+## Configure your system

 ### preparation
 ```